MarijQ/Personal-Health-Dashboard/README.md

 ## Features

-1. **Centralized Health Data**
+1. **Centralised Health Data**
    - Aggregate data from **Google Fit** and other sources via CSV uploads or manual input.
-   - Visualize your steps, heart rate, calories, sleep patterns, and more in a single place.
+   - Visualise your steps, heart rate, calories, sleep patterns, and more in a single place.

 2. **Interactive Dashboards**
    - Real-time plots and charts built with **Plotly** and embedded via **Django Plotly Dash**.